pstaender/neo4jmapper/README.md

 ### Nodes

-All hooks can also be defined for specific classes, e.g.:
+All hooks can also be defined for specific ”classes“, e.g.:

 ```coffeescript
   Actor::onBeforeSave = (next) -> next(null, null)